Join Us for Our 3MT Competition!

 For examples of winning presentations from around the world, visit http://threeminutethesis.org/3mt-showcase.

-The first place winner may accompany a representative of UNCG’s Graduate School to the Council of Southern Graduate School’s annual meeting in Charlotte, NC to compete on Saturday, February 20 and Sunday, February 21, 2016 in the conference’s regional 3MT competition.
+The first place winner may accompany a representative of UNCG’s Graduate School to the Council of Southern Graduate School’s annual meeting in Annapolis, MD to compete on Saturday, March 4 and Sunday, March 5, 2017 in the conference’s regional 3MT competition.
 Please note: This is dependent on funding and number of registrants CSGS will accept.
 If an individual is sent from UNCG, The Graduate School at UNCG will provide transportation and lodging.

 The Digital Media Commons